charmeleon-zz/jekyll-archive/_posts/2013-01-15-cakephp-up-and-running.md

 Now we want to let Apache know that we want to make this folder accessible from the browser.
 Almost every tutorial out there says to change your `httpd.conf` file, but Ubuntu __does not have an httpd.conf file__.
-Instead, we setup under /etc/apache2/sites-available/default.
-If you cannot find this file, make sure that apache2 is properly installed.
-Alternatively, use the command `locate sites-available` to find out the folder you need.
+Instead, we setup under /etc/apache2/sites-available/.
+If you cannot find this path, try the command `locate sites-available` which should point you in the right direction.
+If you still cannot find this path, make sure that apache2 is properly installed.

 From sites-available, let's take the default file and make a copy of it:
 > sudo cp /etc/apache2/sites-available/default /etc/apache2/sites-available/cakeblog